 Kew Orchid Festival 2020: Indonesia

-• Kew’s first ever orchid festival on the theme of Indonesia
+- Kew Gardens’ first ever orchid festival themed on the country of Indonesia

-• Festival to showcase Kew’s vital science work in Indonesia to protect biodiversity
+- The festival will showcase Royal Botanic Gardens, Kew’s vital science work in Indonesia to protect biodiversity

-In February 2020, Kew’s 25th annual orchid festival will celebrate the incredible wildlife and vibrant culture of Indonesia - a vast archipelago of more than 17,504 islands, including Java, Borneo, Sulawesi, Papua and Bali.
+In February 2020, Kew Gardens’ 25th annual orchid festival will celebrate the incredible wildlife and vibrant culture of Indonesia – an archipelago of more than 17,504 islands, including Java, Borneo, Sulawesi, Papua and Bali.
 Indonesia’s landscape is as diverse as the flora and fauna that inhabit it, from tropical rainforests to spectacular volcanos.

-As they explore the festival, visitors will encounter bright orange orangutans and many other life-sized animals, in celebration of Indonesia’s rich diversity of fauna.
-An erupting volcano, created from orchids and other tropical flowers, will form a dramatic central pond display; Indonesia has over 100 active volcanos.
-Elsewhere, an impressive archway made up of hundreds of carnivorous pitcher plants will delight and intrigue visitors in equal measure.
+As they explore the festival, visitors will encounter life-sized animals decorated with hundreds of tropical flowers, in celebration of Indonesia’s rich diversity of fauna.
+Bright orange orangutans, a crouching tiger and a rhinoceros are just some of the creatures that will star in the show.
+An erupting volcano created from orchids will form a dramatic central pond display; Indonesia has over 100 active volcanos.
+Elsewhere, an archway made up of hundreds of carnivorous pitcher plants will delight and intrigue visitors in equal measure.

-Kew is a global leader in plant and fungal science and this year’s festival will showcase some of its ground-breaking work with collaborators in Indonesia to help identify, protect and promote the country’s biodiversity.
-Stretching from Sumatra in the west to the island of New Guinea in the east, Kew has been working across Indonesia for many years.
-Working with their counterparts on the ground, Kew’s scientists are undertaking intrepid field trips to discover new plants, aid conservation efforts, and promote sustainable development.
-Much of Indonesia’s vast and varied landscape remains unexplored; just last year a Kew scientist, André Schuiteman, discovered and described a new orchid that was completely unknown to science.
+Royal Botanic Gardens, Kew is a global leader in plant and fungal science and this year’s festival will also showcase some of its ground-breaking work with collaborators in Indonesia to help identify, protect and promote the country’s biodiversity.
+Stretching from Sumatra in the west to the island of New Guinea in the east, Royal Botanic Gardens, Kew has been working across Indonesia for many years.
+Working with their counterparts on the ground, RBG Kew’s scientists are undertaking intrepid field trips to discover new plants, aid conservation efforts, and promote sustainable development.
+Much of Indonesia’s vast and varied landscape remains unexplored; just last year an RBG Kew scientist, André Schuiteman, discovered and described a new orchid that was completely unknown to science.
 It was named Bulbophyllum adolinae after Adolina, the wife of the governor of West Papua.